jsjoeio/100-days-twilio-twitter/logs.md

 Finished pset5 finally for MIT 6.00.1x ✊🏼

 Onto Week 6.
 Only two weeks left in the course!
 Feeling good about finishing within the next few weeks.

+### Day 65: 10/21/201
+Worked in MIT 6.00.1x a bit.

+Also started working on two course proposals for @eggheadio 😁